tonghuikang/blog/_posts/2022-11-13-resume-comment-template.md

 The metrics described should be specific as well.

-> You mentioned that your work increased the number of users by 10%.
+> You mentioned that your work [increased the number of users by 10%].
->
 > Could you specify how the metric is measured?
->
 > (Daily active users?
 The number of unique browser visits?
 Is it A/B tested or an observed increase after implementation?)

-# Language

-If there is something is written not in a tactful manner, I think it is important to call it out.

-> You might want to review how this is written - [cite statement]

-I want to make sure that their content is understood by an international audience.
+Metrics should make sense to domain experts as well.
+I can comment on Machine Learning projects and achievements.
+I am unfamiliar with frontend or backend technologies, however.

-> You mentioned that your improvements saved Rs 6 per order.
-I would prefer you denote the amount in US dollars.
+> You mentioned that you "Improved model training time by 10%".
+What was done?
+What is the benefit?
+>
+> You mentioned accuracy as your metric.
+The accuracy metric does not account for data imbalance.
+>
+> When reporting performances in your ML model, please compare with a benchmark (e.g. the performance of a human, a baseline solution, the state-of-the-art, a publicly available solution).

-# Skills Section
+# Skills

 I suspect that it is common to see recruiters scanning the skills section to determine a skill fit.